google/starthinker/README.md

 This is not an officially supported Google product.
 It is a reference implementation.
 There is absolutley NO WARRANTY provided for using this code.

-# gTech StarThinker Workflow Framework For Externalizing Solutions
+# StarThinker Workflow Framework For Externalizing Solutions

-StarThinker is a Google gTech built python framework for creating and sharing re-usable workflow components on Google Cloud infrastructure.
+StarThinker is a Google built python framework for creating and sharing re-usable workflow components on Google Cloud infrastructure.
 To make it easier for partners and clients to work with some of our advertsing solutions, the gTech team has open sourced this framework as a reference implementation.
 Our goal is to make managing data workflows using Google Cloud as fast and re-usable as possible, allowing teams to focus on